'Mickey Mouse' (D2003-168). French-language version. © Disney

 Disney comics

-Since the 1980s, Xavi has also produced material for the Danish pocket book publications.
-These include stories with 'Donald Duck', 'Superdonald', 'Mickey Mouse' and the 'Beagle Boys'.
+Since the 1980s, Xavi has also produced material for the Danish pocket book publications, for which adopted a more expressive drawing style in the Italian Disney tradition.
+His pocket book work has included stories with 'Donald Duck', 'Superdonald', 'Mickey Mouse' and the 'Beagle Boys'.
 He was the artist of the official movie adaptations of the Disney films 'Oliver & Co', 'The Little Mermaid' and 'Aladdin', and also illustrated stories in the series 'Mickey Mystery' and 'Totally Minnie'.
+Since 2000, Xavi has illustrated several longer adventure stories with 'Mickey Mouse'.
+Between 2016 and 2020, he also drew Disney comics for Sanoma in the Netherlands.